avla-robotics/leopenpi/README.md

-# SO101-PI
+# LeOpenPI

 A Python package for controlling the SO-101 robot arm through OpenPI client runtime with video observation support.

 ## Overview

-SO101-PI provides a bridge between the SO-101 robot hardware and the OpenPI client runtime system.
+LeOpenPI provides a bridge between the SO-101 robot hardware and the OpenPI client runtime system.
 It enables remote control of the robot arm through WebSocket connections while capturing video observations from multiple cameras.

 ## Features